mimoduo/mimogear/docs/postcss/navigation.md

 ##Main

 The main nav usually includes some more complicated styles compared to other navs.
-Because of this notion, direct child selectors were used in order to selectively style root links versus child links.
+Because of this, direct child selectors were used in order to selectively style root links versus child links.